Real-time 3D human action recognition based on Hyperpoint sequence: METHODOLOGY

 \subsubsection{Space dislocation layer}

-The space dislocation layer is composed of a hyperpoint dislocation block, and a channel-mixing MLP block, which is presented to perform the intra-frame spatial feature mixing of hyperpoints in the new dislocated space.
-Simple symmetric functions like averaging, maximum, and addition operations are common feature aggregating manners with low computational complexity.
-In this paper, the symmetric function is adopted as the frame-mixing layer.
-However, symmetric functions are insensitive to the input order of hyperpoints.
-To overcome this problem, we must embed temporal information into the hyperpoint sequence.
-In the hyperpoint dislocation block, by adding the corresponding displacement vector, hyperpoints are dislocated from the initial space to different spatial positions to record the temporal order as shown in Fig. 5.
-The essence of the hyperpoint dislocation block is to convert the hyperpoint order into a coordinate component of the hyperpoint to embed temporal information.
-Specifically, displacement vectors are generated using the sine and cosine functions of different frequencies \cite{Transformer}:
+The space dislocation layer is composed of a Hyperpoint dislocation block and a dimension-mixing ($\mathcal{D}$-MIX) block, which is presented to learn the internal spatial feature of dislocated Hyperpoints.
+In the Hyperpoint dislocation block, Hyperpoints are spatially dislocated to record the temporal order by adding the corresponding temporal order vectors.
+The essence of the Hyperpoint dislocation block is to dislocate each Hyperpoint to a unique temporal marking region.
+In this fashion, the new coordinate of the dislocated Hyperpoint can be considered as the sum of two vectors: the temporal order vector and the spatial structure vector.
+The temporal order vector is used to distinguish the temporal order of the Hyperpoints while the spatial structure vector represents the internal appearance structure.
+Temporal order vectors ($ToV$) can be generated using the sine and cosine functions of different frequencies \cite{Transformer}:

-where $d_{\text {H}}$ denotes the number of channels. $t$ is the temporal position and $h$ is the dimension position.
-Then, the channel-mixing MLP block acts on each hyperpoint in the dislocation space to perform the channel-mixing operation, maps $\mathbb{R}^{d_\text{H}}\rightarrow \mathbb{R}^{d_\text{H}}$, and is shared across all hyperpoints.
-Each channel-mixing MLP block contains a set of fully-connected layers and ReLU non-linearities.
+where $d_{\text {H}}$ denotes the dimension number of Hyperpoint coordinates. $t$ is the temporal position and $h$ is the dimension position.
+Then, $\mathcal{D}$-MIX block learns the internal appearance structure of dislocated Hyperpoints in different temporal marking region, maps $\mathbb{R}^{d_\text{H}}\rightarrow \mathbb{R}^{d_\text{H}}$, and is shared across all dislocated Hyperpoints.
+Each $\mathcal{D}$-MIX block contains a set of MLP operations, a batch norm, and a ReLU non-linearity.
 Space dislocation layers can be formalized as follows:

-where $\bm{F}^{\ell}$ is the new hyperpoint sequences after the $\ell$-th space dislocation layer.
+where $\bm{F}^{\ell}$ is the new Hyperpoint sequences after the $\ell$-th space dislocation layer.
 Each space dislocation layer takes an input of the same size, which is an isotropic design.
-With the stacking of space dislocation layers, hyperpoints are dislocated at increasingly larger scales.
-In the larger dislocation space, the coordinates of hyperpoints record more temporal information but less spatial information.
-Multi-level feature learning \cite{multi-scale} is often used in vision tasks, which can improve recognition accuracy.
-In order to obtain more discriminant information, multi-level features from different dislocation spaces are added by skip-connection operations and sent into the symmetric function as follows:
+With the stacking of space dislocation layers, Hyperpoints are dislocated at increasingly larger scales.
+In the larger dislocation space, the coordinates of Hyperpoints record more temporal information but less spatial information.
+To facilitate network optimization, multi-level features from different dislocation spaces are added by skip-connection operations and sent into $\mathcal{H}$-MIX layer as follows: